A set of configuration files (in yaml format) that shows common/component/distribution/origins configurations.

 - Removing of packages installed.

-- Packaging: creating a basic set of packages that matches the components selected.
+- Ceating a basic set of packages that matches the components selected.

 - Supports automatic injection of dependencies and creation of a changelog from git history.

-- Status: checking the status of the running components sub-programs
+- Checking the status of the running components sub-programs

 - Components & actions are isolated as individual classes.

-- All commands executed are logged, all configuration files read/written (and so on).
+- All commands executed are logged in standard output, all configuration files read/written (and so on).

 - Automatically building and/or including all needed dependencies.